 Réard noted in an interview on bikini etymology as saying that he named his new swimwear invention, not just because of the island’s connotation with explosiveness, but because of its associations with pleasure, beauty, and tininess.

 Women’s swimwear has, in the past and even today, attracted controversy and impelled societies to legislate or regulate choice and even where the bikini can be freely worn.
 In 1951 the controversial item was banned following the first Miss World Contest in London and then declared sinful by the Vatican.
 I’m not sure if the Pope has ever reversed that ruling but today there is a variety of preferred styles depending on where you come from.

-A small bikini may not always compliment everyone’s body structures, but countries like Brazil where women have fuller figures, are naughtier and tend to show-off their body a bit more, love them.
-In fact, the cheeky Brazilian cut seems to be the norm in South America, and popular in South East Asia too – for tourists as least – and as a general trend it seems that the popularity of this style is very much on the rise.
+A small bikini may not always complement everyone’s body structures, but countries like Brazil where women have fuller figures, are naughtier and tend to show off their body a bit more, love them.
+In fact, the cheeky Brazilian cut seems to be the norm in South America, and popular in South East Asia too – for tourists at least – and as a general trend it seems that the popularity of this style is very much on the rise.